-Abstract Effective exploration in reinforcement learning requires not only tracking where an agent has been, but also understanding how the agent perceives and represents the world.
-To learn powerful representations, an agent should actively explore states that facilitate a richer understanding of its environment.
-Temporal representations can capture the information necessary to solve a wide range of potential tasks while avoiding the computational cost associated with full-state reconstruction.
-In this paper, we propose an exploration method that leverages temporal contrastive representations to guide exploration, aiming to maximize state coverage as perceived through the lens of these learned representations.
-Temporal contrastive representations have shown promising results in goal-conditioned reinforcement learning, unsupervised skill discovery, and empowerment-based learning.
-We demonstrate that such representations can enable the learning of complex exploratory behaviors in locomotion, manipulation, and embodied-AI tasks, revealing previously inaccessible capabilities and behaviors that traditionally required extrinsic rewards.
+Effective exploration in reinforcement learning requires not only tracking where an agent has been, but also understanding how the agent perceives and represents the world.
+To learn powerful representations, an agent should actively explore states that contribute to its knowledge of the environment.
+Temporal representations can capture the information necessary to solve a wide range of potential tasks while avoiding the computational cost associated with full state reconstruction.
+In this paper, we propose an exploration method that leverages temporal contrastive representations to guide exploration, prioritizing states with unpredictable future outcomes.
+We demonstrate that such representations can enable the learning of complex exploratory x in locomotion, manipulation, and embodied-AI tasks, revealing capabilities and behaviors that traditionally require extrinsic rewards.
+Unlike approaches that rely on explicit distance learning or episodic memory mechanisms (e.g., quasimetric-based methods), our method builds directly on temporal similarities, yielding a simpler yet effective strategy for exploration.

 The agent's starting state is $( s_0 )$.
 We train a contrastive model such that the temporal similarity between the representation of $((s_0, a_0))$ and $( s_{2,3,4,\ldots})$ is high, and we reward the agent for visiting states that are further in the future.
 For example, the reward for visiting $( s_4 )$ from $( s_0 )$ should be larger than the reward for visiting $( s_3 )$ from the same $( s_0 )$.